kaorahi/lizgoban/README.md

 Delete obsolete "weight_dir" in your config.json if you wrote it.

 Notes on KataGo:
-KataGo plays aggressively for handicap games in "match vs. AI" or "AI vs. AI" after LizGoban 0.5.0-pre4.
-To disable this automatic setting, you need to specify `playoutDoublingAdvantage` explicitly in the above "engine" entry (not in KataGo's configuration file like `gtp_example.cfg`).
 After KataGo 1.3.4, you can add `defaultBoardSize=19` as the above example to shorten the initialization of 9x9 and 13x13. ("=19" is ok.
 It is replaced with 9 or 13 inside LizGoban automatically.)

 For quick experiments, you can also use